tangshuang/objext/README.md

 import Objext from 'objext'
 ```

-Or using CommonJS:
+Or use CommonJS:

 ```js
 const { Objext } = require('objext')
 ```

-Or using in browser:
+Or use in browser:

 ```html
 <script src="node_modules/objext/dist/objext.js"></script>